Tommy McMillan (footballer, born 1944)

-Thomas McMillan (born 26 June 1944) is a Scottish former professional football defender who played for Aberdeen and Falkirk.
+Thomas McMillan (26 June 1944 – 5 February 2026) was a Scottish professional footballer who played as a central defender for Aberdeen and Falkirk.

+Biography

 McMillan was born in Paisley and played as a youngster at Johnstone Burgh and Neilston Juniors.
 He signed for Aberdeen in 1965.
 While playing for Aberdeen, he won a Scottish Cup winners' medal in 1970.
-He moved to Falkirk in 1972, before eventually taking on a player-manager role with Inverness Thistle.
+He moved to Falkirk in 1972, before eventually taking on a player-manager role with Inverness Thistle, and later managing Fraserburgh.

+He later became a taxi driver in Aberdeen.
+McMillan died on 5 February 2026, at the age of 81.